 Even if you’re not sharing the data with others and it simply serves a personal purpose, Handsome Stats is great for the more technologically challenged, or even for those of you who want to use it alongside Google Analytics.
 At a glance, you can see how your website traffic is doing, where your traffic is coming from, and what your most popular content is.
 This kind of information is invaluable when it comes to determining what content works best, and what kind of content you want to focus on on your blog.

-If you want to see Handsome Stats in action before trying it out for yourself, you can check out their demo.
+If you want to see Handsome Stats in action before trying it out for yourself, you can check out their demo [No Longer Available].
 And if you’re still determined to get the hang of Google’s analytics service, be sure to check out our guide to Google Analytics.

 What do you think of Handsome Stats?
 A useful tool or unnecessary?
 Let us know in the comments.